Maaack/Godot-Game-Template/addons/maaacks_music_controller/docs/AutomaticUpdating.md

 ## Starting an Update

 > [!IMPORTANT]
-> Save the state of the project, and close all open scenes and scripts.
+> Save and backup the state of the project.
+Close all scenes and scripts in the editor before updating them.

 If an update is available, then the option to update will be listed at **Project > Tools > Update Plugins... > Maaack's Music Controller to v...**.